Frequently Asked Questions

 If you have graduated from a diploma or associates degree nursing program and are waiting to take or receive your NCLEX results, you may apply to the University but will be granted conditional acceptance until your NCLEX-RN pass results are known.
 You may only take general education courses until such time as you are waiting for approval of your nursing license.

 Yes, many nurses work full-time or have been out of school for an extended period of time.
 Most courses are offered every 7 weeks and you make take 1 or 2 courses each 7-week term.
 You may also elect to complete the program at a faster pace and may take up to 4 courses/semester for full-time study.

-The University of Bridgeport admits on a rolling admission basis.
-You may be admitted to the RN to BSN completion program at 5 different start times per year: June, August, October, January, or March.
-We do not encourage students to start as a new student during the summer session.
+The University of Bridgeport RN to BSN Completion Program admits on a rolling admission basis.
+You may be admitted to the program at 6 different start times per year or every other month.
 If you are accepted but need to defer your start date, please contact admissions prior to registering for courses.

 It will depend upon the number of general education courses you are transferring in.
 You may transfer in up to 90 credits from an accredited institution.
 It will also depend on how many courses you take per semester.
 It is possible to complete the program in one academic year plus a summer semester.

 Once matriculated as a student at the University of Bridgeport, courses must be completed at UB.
 The last 30 credits of your degree must also be completed at the University.
 Permission to take a general education course at other institutions for transfer credit will only be approved for valid reasons.